 - “Free” prizes which require a small fee to be paid for any reason.

 - A request for bank card or any other personal/financial information from anybody who is unknown.

 - Pressure to decide at once about a purchase.

 - Services that need payment upfront.

-Live Free Home Health Care, providers of the respite care Bristol families trust, will help protect aging parents from scams just like these, by providing regular, ongoing, trusted companionship, and by serving as a resource to help older adults to be aware and wary of the possibility for fraud.
+Live Free Home Health Care, one of the top-rate senior care companies in Concord and the surrounding area, will help protect aging parents from scams just like these, by providing regular, ongoing, trusted companionship, and by serving as a resource to help older adults to be aware and wary of the possibility for fraud.
 Email or call us at 603-217-0149 for more information about our home care services.